raisal-hind/ANPR/README.md

 3.pass the correct path of your image in image = img.imread("give the exact image path") and run the program as one by one tags.

-4.focus on final tag and see the output is obtained or not. because There is the output showen.
+4.focus on final tag and see the output is obtained or not. because There is the output shown.

 5.use latest things like software/hardware for better expecting output/Result.